sharkdp/fd/README.md

 sub_dir/more_dir/even_further_down/not_me.sh
 ```

-Searching for a file extension is easy too, don't forget your regex rules (`$` is the end of a line :winky:):
+Searching for a file extension is easy too, don't forget your regex rules (`$` is the end of a line):

 `fd -I '\.sh$'`